 Upon receipt of an Authentication frame with authentication transaction sequence number equal to 1, the destination STA shall authenticate with the originating STA using the following procedure:

+If Open System or Shared Key authentication algorithm is being used, the STA shall execute the procedure described in 11.2.3.2 (Open System authentication) or 11.2.3.3 (Shared Key authentication), respectively, including issuance of an MLME-AUTHENTICATE.indication primitive to inform the SME of the authentication request.

-The MLME shall issue an MLME-AUTHENTICATE.indication primitive to inform the SME of the authentication request.
+If FT authentication is being used, the MLME shall issue an MLME-AUTHENTICATE.indication primitive to inform the SME of the authentication request, including the FT Authentication Elements, and the SME shall execute the procedure as described in 12.5 (FT Protocol) or 12.6 (FT Resource Request Protocol)

-Upon receiving a MLME-AUTHENTICATE.indication primitive, if the requested authentication mechanism is other than FT authentication and if Management Frame Protection was not negotiated when the PTKSA(s) were created,

-The SME shall delete any PTKSA and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 8.4.10 (RSNA security association termination)), and
+If the STA is in an IBSS and Management Frame Protection was not negotiated when the PTKSA(s) were created,, the SME shall delete any PTKSA and temporal keys held for communication with the originating STA by using the MLME-DELETEKEYS.request primitive (see 8.4.10 (RSNA security association termination))

-The STA shall be set to state 1.

-Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is not SUCCESS, the MLME shall transmit an Authentication frame with authentication transaction sequence number set to 2 with a status code, as defined in 8.4.1.9 (Status Code field), other than Successful, and the state for the originating STA shall be left unchanged.
+Upon receipt of an MLME-AUTHENTICATE.response primitive, if the ResultCode is not SUCCESS:, the MLME shall transmit an Authentication frame with a status code, as defined in 8.4.1.9 (Status Code field), other than Successful, and the state for the originating STA shall be left unchanged..
+The Authentication frame shall be constructed per the appropriate procedure in 11.2.3.2, 11.2.3.3, 12.5 or 12.6

-If the ResultCode in the MLME-AUTHENTICATE.response primitive was SUCCESS,the STA shall execute one of the following:

-For the Open System or Shared Key authentication algorithm, the authentication mechanism described in 11.2.3.2 (Open System authentication) or 11.2.3.3 (Shared Key authentication), respectively

-For the FT authentication algorithm in an ESS, the authentication mechanism described in 12.5 (FT Protocol) If the authentication was successful, the state for the originating STA shall be set to State 2.
-If the destination STA is an AP, its SME shall inform the DS of the disassociation, if the state for the originating STA was State 3 or 4.
+Upon receipt of an MLME-AUTHENTICATE.response primitive if the ResultCode was SUCCESS:the MLME shall transmit an Authentication frame constructed per the appropriate procedure in 11.2.3.2, 11.2.3.3, 12.5 or 12.6, with a status code of Successful, and the state for the originating STA shall be set to State 2 if it was in State 1

 If the STA is in an IBSS, if the SME decides to initiate an RSNA, and if the SME does not know the security policy of the peer, it may issue an individually addressed Probe Request frame to the peer by invoking an MLME-SCAN.request primitive to discover the peer’s security policy.